maksverver/pushfight/README.md

 In this notation, `o` is a red circle (mover), `O` is a red square (pusher), `x` is a blue circle (mover), `X` is a blue square (pusher), and `Y` is a blue square with an anchor on top.
-Some tools also use `P` for a red square with an anchor, but as will be explained above, we can usually assume without loss of generality that the anchor is on a black square.
+Some tools also use `P` for a red square with an anchor, but as will be explained below, we can usually assume without loss of generality that the anchor is on a black square.

 If we want a more compact representation, we can remove the board coordinates: